-LAW 430.003 Advanced Legal Research ✓ Tern n 1 🗌 Term 2 LeDuc Workshop 3 CREDITS This v vorkshop does NO OT fulfill the 3 credit seminar requirement.
-Registration restricte d to third year stud dents. on skill objecti few yea s acquired in Law ve of the course is offers upper year students advanced instruction in legal research 281 (Legal Research and Writing).
-The course focuses on Canada to provide students with the practical research and writing skills udents will develop their research and analytical skills through lean assignments. dian legal research needed for articling n,.
-The g and the first paration, and participation are mandatory.
-Each student will be ev aluated on two writ tten practic Emilie ed general litigation has drafted memo ., MLIS) is a research lawyer at Harper Grey LLP.
-She graduated on at a top-rated boutique for almost nine years prior to becoming granda, opinions, pleadings, mediation briefs, arguments, leave all r leading lawyers in Vancouver. a dedicated resea rch lawyer.
-LAW 430.004 Advanced Legal Research ✓ Term n 1 🗌 Term 2 Flynn Workshop 3 CREDITS OT fulfill the 3 credit seminar requirement.
-Registration restricte room; June 9: Course description & evaluation method added. d to third year stud dents. commo on to the practice offers upper year students advanced instruction in legal research of law.
-Students will develop their research and analytical skills th ss exercises.
-Weekly attendance, preparation, and participation a rough the presenta Evalua The ev sed on 2-3 written assignments.
+LAW 430.003 Advanced Legal Research

+This workshop does NOT fulfill the 3 credit seminar requirement.
+Registration restricted to third year students.

+This skills-based course offers upper year students advanced instruction in legal research, writing, and analysis.
+It builds on skills acquired in Law 281 (Legal Research and Writing).
+The course focuses on Canadian legal research,.
+The objective of the course is to provide students with the practical research and writing skills needed for articling and the first few years of practice.
+Students will develop their research and analytical skills through lectures, group discussions, exercises, and two written assignments.

+Weekly attendance, preparation, and participation are mandatory.
+Each student will be evaluated on two written assignments (100%).

+Emilie LeDuc (B.A., LL.B., MLIS) is a research lawyer at Harper Grey LLP.
+She graduated from Allard Hall in 2008 and practiced general litigation at a top-rated boutique for almost nine years prior to becoming a dedicated research lawyer.
+Emilie has drafted memoranda, opinions, pleadings, mediation briefs, arguments, leave applications, and facta on complex and high-profile cases for leading lawyers in Vancouver.

+LAW 430.004 Advanced Legal Research ✓ Term 1 Flynn Workshop 3 CREDITS

+This workshop does NOT fulfill the 3 credit seminar requirement.
+Registration restricted to third year students.
+CHANGE Sept 8: Classroom; June 9: Course description & evaluation method added.

+This skills-based course offers upper year students advanced instruction in legal research, writing, and analysis that are common to the practice of law.
+Students will develop their research and analytical skills through the presentation of research tools and in-class exercises.
+Weekly attendance, preparation, and participation are expected.

+The evaluation will be based on 2-3 written assignments.